ECB's Draghi seen pushing credibility of low rates promise

 That verbal intervention did little good, and market rates have continued to rise despite the warning and the ECB’s July assurance that it would keep its policy rates at current or lower levels for an extended period of time.

-Much of the market rate pressure is linked to the global impact of the U.S. Federal Reserve heading towards cutting back its stimulus program - a dominant factor in global finance.
+Much of the market rate pressure is linked to the global impact of the U.S. Federal Reserve heading towards cutting back its stimulus programme - a dominant factor in global finance.

 But a cacophony of policymaker views on what the ECB’s first stab at forward guidance actually means has diluted its impact and analysts say the central bank’s main challenge this month is to make it more credible instead of lowering interest rates.